ballerina-platform/module-ballerina-persist/README.md

 |};
 ```

-The above entities explains the following,
+The above entities explain the following,
 - A `Car` must have a `User` as the owner.
 - A `User` may own multiple `Car`s or do not own one.
 (Represented with empty array `[]`)
--

 The entity that contains the field of type `EntityType` is taken as the owner in the 1-n relationship.

 ## Issues and projects